copsTvFan/cops-episode-guide/guide.md

 **Las Vegas, NV 27**

-- (3:12 PM Street Patrol) Officer Duane Eamon and officer Wayne Blackard talk about being partners.
+- (North Las Vegas, NV -- 3:12 PM Street Patrol) Officer Duane Eamon and officer Wayne Blackard talk about being partners.
 They arrest a suspect for drug possession, and in the second story (4:23 PM Suspicious Person Call), the officers respond to a report of shots fired in a residential neighborhood.
 Ft.
-Office Mike Rodrigues.
+Officer Mike Rodrigues.
+"Damn, I had this many pants on?"
+  "Yeah, you had that many pants on".
-- (7:43 PM Street Patrol) Sergeant Randy Sutton investigates a report about a man.
+- (Las Vegas, NV -- 7:43 PM Street Patrol) South East Area Command.
+Sergeant Randy Sutton investigates a report about a man.
+Featuring Officer Bob Kinch.
-- (5:17 PM Assistance Call) Officer Bill Oettinger joins the search for a suspect who fled a traffic stop.
+- (Las Vegas, NV -- 5:17 PM Assistance Call) Officer Bill Oettinger joins the search for a suspect who fled a traffic stop.
 Ft. officer Don Evans.

 ## CP-1013